Email Service

 -

-The basic requirement for sending emails is the configuration of the email service in the "Tools" module.
-So, first set up, test and activate the email service.
+The basic requirement for sending emails is to configure the email service in the "Tools" module.
+So, first set up the email service, test it, and activate it.

-All the information about configuring buttons in applications for sending emails can be found here.
+You can find all the information you need about configuring buttons in email-sending applications here.

 Configure

-Clicking this button opens a wizard where the service can be set up.
+Clicking this button opens a wizard where you can set up the service.

 Name

-Enter the default sender here.
-The default will be used if no individual sender is defined in an application or a process.
+Enter the name of the default sender here.
+The default sender is used when no specific sender has been defined in an application or process.

 Enter the email address of the default sender here.